The 4 Modes of Compression and Expansion

 Covering all forms of Downward and Upward Compression and Downward and Upward Expansion.

-Most home studio producers, and even some professionals, are unaware of of the various types of compression and expansion modes/types.
+Most home studio producers, and even some professionals, are unaware of the various types of compression and expansion modes/types.
 Downward compression seems to be the ‘go to’ mode for almost all mixing chores and yet there are other modes available to us that are even more potent than the standard downward compressors used to mix and master music.

 There are times when expansion will yield far better results than compression and vice versa and the trick is knowing when to use which mode.
 This video tutorial explains what the modes are how to use them in any given situation.